Updated: Nov 23, 2021

 Selling to your current customer base is simpler and more cost-effective.
-According to HubSpot, you are 60-70% more likely to an existing customer than a new prospect.
+According to HubSpot, you are 60-70% more likely to sell to an existing customer than a new prospect.
 In this guide, we are going to look at some of the ways you can encourage customer loyalty so that your current customers keep coming back for more.

 Establishing your brand identity is the first on the list.
 If you want to achieve a relationship of loyalty with your customers, you need to have an identity.
 Having an identity will help your customers to recall the company they bought from in the past and quickly understand what they offer.
 Without a strong brand, your customers will easily put you to the back of their mind and forget about the incredible value that you offer.